 - Build a database of certified scorers

-Using the standards outlined below, PAVO affiliated boards (and other structures that establish a program meeting the minimum standards) have the authority to award and renew scorer certification.
-Certified scorers will receive the certification, a "Certified Scorekeeper" patch and current year pin, liability insurance coverage, a subscription to the Official Word newsletter, PAVO member discounts on travel, events, and merchandise, and access to the NCAA Central Hub.
+Using the standards outlined below, PAVO affiliated boards have the authority to award and renew PAVO scorer certification.
+Certified scorers will receive the certification, a "Certified Scorekeeper" patch and current year certification pin, liability insurance coverage, a subscription to the Official Word newsletter, PAVO member discounts on travel, events, and merchandise, and access to the NCAA Central Hub.
 Current-year interpretation newsletters, messages from the NCAA National Coordinator, and other important seasonal information are only available on the Central Hub.
-Names of certified scorers will be circulated through PAVO to conferences, NCAA, NAIA, NJCAA, etc.
+Names of certified scorers will be circulated by PAVO to conferences, NCAA, NAIA, NJCAA, etc.

 Scorer Certification Standards

 To be PAVO-certified, scorers must join a PAVO-affiliated local association (called a "board") as either a "Standard" member or an "Associate" member.
 A list of PAVO-affiliated boards is available on the PAVO website (www.pavo.org, click on "Local Chapters").
-Annual dues of $20 are charged to Associate members, although local boards may charge a small additional fee for local programs.
+Annual dues of $35 are charged to Associate members, although local boards may charge a small additional fee for local programs.
 Associate members are eligible for certification as a scorer &/or line judge.
-Standard members ($110 dues) are eligible for certification as a referee, line judge, scorer, or any combination.
-All PAVO members, including Scorer members, must accept the terms of the PAVO Code of Professional and Ethical Conduct, Conditions of Membership, General Waiver and Media Release.
-These documents are electronically submitted during the online dues-payment process, or by contacting the PAVO central office (email@example.com).
+Standard members ($130 dues) are eligible for certification as a referee, line judge, scorer, or any combination.
+All PAVO members must agree to the PAVO Code of Professional and Ethical Conduct, Conditions of Membership, General Waiver and Media Release.
+These documents will be electronically signed during the online dues-payment process.
 Additional requirements:

-- Attend a training session where current-year materials developed by PAVO are used, conducted by an approved PAVO instructor.
-Approved instructors include any PAVO State or National referee, any NCAA Division I conference assignor/coordinator, any individual who has been assigned as a scorer to a Division I NCAA Regional or Championship event in the last five years, and any USAV National Scorer with NCAA women's scoring experience.
+- Attend an annual PAVO scorer clinic where current-year materials developed by PAVO are used, conducted by an approved PAVO instructor.
+Approved instructors include any PAVO State or National referee, any NCAA Division I conference assignor/coordinator, any individual who has been assigned as a scorer to a Division I NCAA Regional or Championship event in the last five years, and any USAV National Scorer with NCAA women's college volleyball scoring experience.
 Additional approved instructors may be listed at www.PAVO.org.

 - Submit to your local board chair by December 31:

-- The current-year written PAVO scorer examination (included with the PAVO Scorer Training Manual).
-The exam must be corrected to 100% and signed by the PAVO training-session instructor.
+- The current-year written PAVO Scorer examination (included with the PAVO Scorer Training Manual).
+The exam must be corrected to 100% and signed by the PAVO clinic instructor.

 - Three recommendation signatures from any approved PAVO instructor, based on scoring in women's college volleyball.
-Signatures must be obtained from at least two different individuals.
-Recommendations must be from observations within 90 days of the start date of the term for which they apply, and an observation must be based on at least one complete 25-point set.
+Signatures must be obtained from at least two different individuals, and be based on at least one 25-point set.
+Recommendations must be from observations within 90 days of the start date of the term for which they apply.
 Recommendation forms are included in the Scorer Training Manual, or click here, or can be obtained from the PAVO Central office (firstname.lastname@example.org or 888-791-2074).